 Before addressing this agenda item, the Presidency will pass the floor to ISU Director to clarify/explain finances in the context of the Convention.
-[Current status of ISU finances under 7a, 7b and 7c, including any audit statements and clarifications] 5.
-Update by ODA on the Financial Status of the Convention [Current status of costs and finances for administrative tasks, including any audit statements and clarifications] 6.
-Any Other Business 7.
+5. Update by ODA on the Financial Status of the Convention - 6.
+Any Other Business - 7.
 Closure of the Meeting